What happended to the arcades?

 Nowadays, those Southend arcades are still there, but nothing like they used to be.
 Many of them are full of fruit machines, and the classic games are nowhere to be seen, amongst the dancing, shooting and driving games that seem to be all that remain of the arcade industry.
 Of course we now have so much more choice, accessible from the comfort of our homes, but I do miss the social element of those Friday night trips.

-2 thoughts on “What happended to the arcades?”
+3 responses to “What happended to the arcades?”

 1. Hi i`m from romford, essex i used to love southends arcades, i remember back when they even had a fair share of pinball tables as well as all the jamma classics, like you say only games left now are the late 90`s and early 2000`s games, i really can not understand how it could all just vanish so fast, well i can in a way the arcades just got greedy, fruit machines are cheaper to rent/buy and less maintenance, but i have never enjoyed gambling much, so it was in my opinion a change for the worst.